Minerals and Energy

 Our Resources sector

-Sales for the Mining sector in the Kimberley region were valued at $380M in 2018, showing marked improvement compared with $363M in 2017 and $356M in 2016.
-The current gross value (sales) generated by the Kimberley in the mining sector in 2018 accounts for 0.3% of all gross mining value generated by the State (approximately $128 billion).
+Minerals and petroleum sales in the Kimberley region for the period 2018-2019 were valued at $432m and up $68m from the financial year 2017-2018 ($364m).
+The current gross value (sales) generated by the Kimberley in the mining sector in accounts for approximately 0.3 percent of all gross mining value generated by the State (approximately $145b).

-Further, recent developments in the region (such as recommencement of iron ore mining on Koolan Island) indicate a potential increase in mining output for the region and consequently the State for 2019 and 2020.
-Figures released by the Australian Bureau of Statistics (ABS) in June 2019 indicated that the trend estimate for total mineral exploration (other than petroleum) expenditure increased 1.7% ($9.4m) to $573.9m in the March quarter 2019.
-On a national scale, the largest contributor to the increase in the trend estimate this quarter was Western Australia (up 2.6%, $8.8m).
+Further, recent developments in the region (such as recommencement of iron ore mining on Koolan Island) indicate a potential increase in mining output for the region and consequently the State for 2019-2020.
+Figures released by the Australian Bureau of Statistics (ABS) in September 2019 indicated that the trend estimate for total mineral exploration (other than petroleum) expenditure increased 5.4 percent ($34.4m) to $671.6m in the September quarter 2019.
+The largest contributor to the increase in the trend estimate in the September 2019 quarter was Western Australia (up 7.2 percent, $28.5m).

 Brief History of Kimberley Mining